Newborn Photography – Tips for expecting parents

 - Do they specialize in posed newborn photography and how experienced are they?

 - Does your photographer have a health and safety policy?

 - Are there any reviews or ratings available to read?

-- Has the photographers work been peer reviewed?
+- Have the photographers work been peer-reviewed?
 An indication of this will be awards and/or membership to professional bodies

 - Has the photographer provided you with a pre-booking consultation?